 - Invest meaningfully in programs that support HIV prevention including STD treatment, substance abuse prevention and treatment, mental health services, housing and expanded research to identify an HIV vaccine and effective microbicides.

-AIDS directors have called upon the federal government to make a commitment to end the epidemic in America and ensure leadership on the local level is fully supported and funded.
-In concluding the blueprint, they pledged their commitment to working toward an America without HIV/AIDS.
+AIDS directors have called on the federal government to make a commitment to end the epidemic in America and fully support and fund leadership on the local level.

-In the United States, the HIV/AIDS epidemic is a health crisis for blacks.
-At all stages of HIV/AIDS—from infection with HIV to death with AIDS—blacks (including African Americans) are disproportionately affected compared to other races and ethnicities.
-See the fact sheet
+In the US, the HIV/AIDS epidemic is a health crisis for blacks.
+At all stages of HIV/AIDS - from HIV infection to death with AIDS - blacks are disproportionately affected compared to other races and ethnicities.
+See the fact sheet HIV and African Americans

 Kentucky HIV Care Coordinator Program (KHCCP)